dotnet/csharplang/proposals/extensions.md

 # Extension types

 TODO2 roles are disallowed as `this` parameter types
-TODO2 types may not be called "extension" (reserved, break)
-TODO2 underlying type may not be a ref or scoped type
-TODO2 disallow primary constructor parameter list (integrate with grammar changes from primary ctor)
 TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
-TODO2 disallow nullable annotation on base extension?
-Or at least need to clarify what `Extension?` means in various scenarios.
-TODO2 disallow 'required' modifier?
-TODO2 any restrictions on mixing `implicit` and `explicit` extensions in an extension hierarchy?
 TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters

 ## Summary
 [summary]: #summary

 The purpose of "extensions" is to augment or adapt existing types to new scenarios, when those types are not under your control, or where changing them would negatively impact other uses of them.
 The adaptation can be in the form of adding new function members as well as implementing additional interfaces.

 `explicit extension CustomerExtension for ReadOnlySpan<byte> : PersonExtension { ... }`
 `implicit extension EnumExtension for Enum { ... }`